English Style Scones

 Did you enjoy the recipe?
 Please leave a 5-star rating in the recipe card below and/or a review in the comments section further down the page.

 Here’s a video I made for the scones, if you’d like some more visuals on the process:

-- 2 cups flour
+- 2 cups all-purpose flour (10 ounces by weight)

 - 4 tsp baking powder

 - 1/2 tsp salt